-Exit Sweden is a part of the youth centre Fryshuset (a non-governmental organisation).
-Exit Sweden is funded primarily by governmental grants.
+Exit Sweden is a part of the Fryshuset youth centre (a non-governmental organisation) and is funded primarily by governmental grants.

-From time to time we participate in EU projects funded by the European Commission (such as ISEC, Erasmus+, etc.).
+From time to time, Exit Sweden participates in projects funded by the European Commission (Prevention of and Fight against Crime (ISEC), Erasmus+, etc.).

 120 06 Stockholm,